• Skip to main content

 • Use Day Old Rice: Whenever I make this recipe, I always boil rice a day before and leave it to cool in the fridge.
 As the rice cools, it will firm up being easier to separate when frying the next day.

-• Use Microwavable Rice If You Have No Time: If you don’t have the time to boil rice the night before, you can use packet microwavable rice.
+• Use Microwavable Rice If You Have No Time: If you don’t have the time to boil rice the night before, you can use packet microwavable rice (it works amazingly!).

-• Use A Wok: I love cooking fried rice in my wok, it’s not only traditional in Chinese cooking but it’s very good at dispersing heat.
+• Use A Wok: I love cooking fried rice in my wok, it’s traditional in Chinese cooking and it’s very good at dispersing heat.
 If you don’t have a wok, you can get one like this.

 • Break Clumps Of Rice Before Cooking: It’s best to break any clumps of rice before frying, it makes it easier to separate and stir when frying.